Farama-Foundation/PettingZoo/CONTRIBUTING.md

-# Gym Contribution Guidelines
+# PettingZoo Contribution Guidelines

-We will welcome:
+We welcome:

-- Bug reports (keep in mind that changing environment behavior should be minimized as that requires releasing a new version of the environment and makes results hard to compare across versions)
+- Bug reports
 - Pull requests for bug fixes
 - Documentation improvements

+We have a bug bounty of sorts for PRs, outlined in the readme

-We are not actively looking to add new environments (other than for classic), or add API extensions, so please raise an issue or contact us directly to start a discussion before making a PR for new environments.
+We are not actively looking to add new environments (other than for classic) or other additional functionality.
+Please raise an issue or contact us directly before starting on a new classic environment.

 ## Contributing